The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 The story garnered such admiration for its plot and execution that it inevitably led to a sequel – Spider-Man: Lifeline whose sole merit of being published lies as a homage to the original saga and Steve Rude‘s fantastic art to honor John Romita’s.
 It is written by Fabian Nicieza – famous for his work with the X-Men.
 This sequel digs deeper in Tablet’s origins, displaying flashbacks with Namor and the history of Atlantis and Lemuria – where secrets such as the Tablet were hidden deep.

 Doctor Strange is in this time to elucidate the artifact’s history with flashbacks – showing Namor and his Atlantean kingdom.
-Also starring: Arthur Stacy (brother of the late George, father of the late Gwen Stacy), Hammerhead, Boomerang, and Doctor Curt Connors – who once again is forced to work on the Tablet because his family held hostage.
+Also starring: Arthur Stacy (brother of the late George, father of the late Gwen Stacy), Hammerhead, Boomerang, and Doctor Curt Connors – who once again is forced to work on the Tablet because his family is held hostage.
 The plot repeats itself.

 Hammerhead’s motivation is his willingness to help a sick child in the hospital; something unseen until then, due to his famous brutality.
 As if this story-crutch was not enough, he also drinks from the formula originated from the Tablet, and turns himself into a demigod, who cures Connors (until the next Lizard story) and unturns himself to his human state.